Control Myself

 "Control Myself" is a song by American rapper LL Cool J from his eleventh studio album, Todd Smith (2006).
 The song was written by Jermaine Dupri and Ryan Toby.
 The song was produced by Dupri, with co-production by LRoc, and features guest vocals from American singer Jennifer Lopez.
 "Control Myself" contains a sample of Afrika Bambaataa and Soulsonic Force's 1983 song "Looking for the Perfect Beat", while the vocals interpolate Bambaataa and Soulsonic Force's 1982 song "Planet Rock".

-Release
+Background

+"Control Myself" was written by LL Cool along with Jermaine Dupri and Ryan Toby for the former's eleventh studio album, Todd Smith (2006).
+Production was overseen by Dupri, with co-production from LRoc.
+The song contains a sample of Afrika Bambaataa and Soulsonic Force's 1983 song "Looking for the Perfect Beat", while the vocals interpolate Bambaataa and Soulsonic Force's 1982 song "Planet Rock".
+On Dupri's idea to use the former, LL Cool J commented: "[He] is a genius.
+Very intelligent, brilliant.
+When I heard that Afrika Bambaataa "Looking for the Perfect Beat" [sample on the track], I felt like that was the move."
+Dupri also recommended that LL should use his flow from "Going Back to Cali" for "Control Myself."
+Fergie was initially considered as a guest vocalist for the song, though the collaboration did not materialize.
+She was ultimately replaced by Jennifer Lopez, with whom LL Cool J had previously recorded the number-one hit "All I Have" (2002).

+Commercial performance

-"Control Myself" was released as the album's lead single in February 2006 and remained on the U.S. Billboard Hot 100 chart for eleven weeks, peaking at number four.
-After being released as a digital download in April 2006, the song debuted at number two on the Billboard Hot Digital Songs chart and made a strong Hot 100 re-entry at number four.
-This broke a record previously held by Jay-Z's 1998 song "Hard Knock Life (Ghetto Anthem)", which had re-entered the chart in March 1999 at number 20.
-The song also peaked at number two in the United Kingdom, where Smith and Lopez's previous collaboration, "All I Have", had achieved the same feat in March 2003.
+Released as the lead single from Todd Smith in February 2006, the song spent eleven weeks on the US Billboard Hot 100, peaking at number four.
+When it became available as a digital download in April, it shot to number two on the Billboard Hot Digital Songs chart and re-entered the Hot 100 at number four — surpassing the previous re-entry record held by Jay-Z's 1998 hit "Hard Knock Life (Ghetto Anthem)", which had returned to the chart at number 20 in 1999.
+Elsewhere, "Control Myself" became a top ten hit in Canada, Ireland, New Zealand, and Scotland, at times marking LL Cool J's highest-charting single in several years.
+It also climbed to number two in the United Kingdom, matching the success of LL Cool J and Lopez's earlier collaboration, "All I Have," from 2002.
+The single has since been certified Silver by the British Phonographic Industry (BPI), with sales totaling 188,000 units in the UK.